 Set on an industrial estate in a northern town, a cut-through from the suburban housing estates to the town centre where all the evening entertainment takes place, we find a trio playing vaguely Latin music and hoping to pick up small change from the partygoers as they make their way home.

-A large laundry bag, centre stage, contained a disturbed character nearly naked except for an A&E gown.
-He had a white face painted as a Pierrot and had his hair tied up as might befit a mental patient in Victorian asylums.
+A large laundry bag centre stage contains a disturbed character, nearly naked except for an A&E gown.
+He has a white face painted as a Pierrot and his hair tied up as might befit a mental patient in Victorian asylums.

-In 2019 we applied and were granted a research and development grant by Arts Council UK.
-The grant was applied for on the basis of developing the stage design and undertaking several workshops to get audience reaction, working with a local university drama department.
+In 2019 we were awarded a Research and Development grant by Arts Council England to develop the stage design and dramaturgy, and undertake several workshops to get audience reaction, working with a local university drama department.

 Writer and performer